 C-47 must have at least 5 paying tickets (or one fabulous person who buys out the ride!)

 Now you, too, can book a ride in one of our vintage Warbirds!

 Our C-47 Skytrain served in the armed forces of a number of countries throughout its 58 year military career.
 Not until it was acquired by the Museum in 2003, did she receive a civilian registration.
 Now this aircraft continues to delight Museum visitors as a flyable exhibit.
 “What’s Up Doc?”, painted complete with original nose art and invasion stripes is a flying tribute to the men and machines used to kick off the June, 6 1944 D-Day invasion.

 $195 per seat for a 20 minute flight*, some restrictions apply requires 5 passengers per flight.

 Being one of the most iconic fighter aircraft of WWII, the P-51 Mustang saw service in virtually every theatre of the war.
 It was however the famed Tuskegee Airmen of the 332 Fighter Group that added their special touch by turning a select group of aircraft into the now famed “Red Tails”.
 Our P-51D “Bunny” pays homage to those brave men by giving its modern day riders the look, feel, sound and smell of those days of dogfights in the skies of Europe.

-“Bunny” availability for rides estimated for fall 2017.
+“Bunny” availability for rides estimated for spring 2018.